 - Output Level Control

-The 9762A also includes a few new features not found in the 19″ unit version.
+The 9762A also includes a few new features not found in the 19″-unit version.
 We added an all discrete 100Hz -12dB/octave high pass filter to roll off undesirable low frequency content when needed.
-You’ll also notice that we’ve expanded the LED VU meter to 8 segments and improved the meter balistics.
+You’ll also notice that we’ve expanded the LED VU meter to 8 segments and improved the meter ballistics.
 The SP (signal present) and OL (overload) LED indicators provide the same visual indicators with peak hold indication.
-The heavy duty gain switch and output level potentiometer are the same exact parts as used in the original design.
+The heavy-duty gain switch and output level potentiometer are the same exact parts as used in the original design.

 The phantom power switching circuitry uses a smooth power ramping design to help reduce pops and clicks during switching.
 The phantom voltage ramps up slowly when enabled and ramps down quickly when disabled.
 Phantom power is fully protected against continuous shorting via current limiting resistors.

-DIP switch S1 allows the unit to be configured such that phantom power is completely disabled to the microphone; this feature is useful to protect ribbon or other microphones that could be damaged by 48V.
+The 9762A can be configured such that phantom power is completely disabled to the microphone; this feature is useful to protect ribbon or other microphones that could be damaged by 48V.
 No phantom power can be applied to the microphone when this switch is disabled regardless of the +48V switch setting on the front panel.
-JP1 allows configuration of the output transformer strapping and termination.